appserver-io/appserver/_docs/persistence-container.md

 ```

 The `AclSessionBean` is **NOT** implemented in this example, because this blog post should only give a rough direction how to implement such a functionality and how an `Interceptor` can be used.

-## Summary
-***

-Builing an application or components by using `Server-Side Component Types` gives developers powerful options concerning performance, scalability and reusability.
-In combination with the `Servlet-Engine` developers are able to build high-performance, stateful web applications by taking advantage of enterprise services like a `Message-Queue` or the `Timer-Service` and a rock-solid infrastructure.